👷 Background Jobs¶

 👔 Jobs¶

-All Meerschaum actions may be executed as background jobs by adding -d
+Any Meerschaum action may be executed as a background job by adding the -d

 .